 You do not need to be a professional as you can see, in order to be part of the community.
-The will to contribute any way you are able to is enough and of course you always need to be respectful and cherish openness, stay away of discriminative acts or words and love people.
+The will to contribute – any way you are able to – is enough and of course, you always need to be respectful and cherish openness, stay away from discriminative acts or words, and love people.

 Why do we volunteer?